-Training and certification will continue to be offered to the Weatherization Network in PY 2022 - 2023 for recertifications as well as for additional staff.
-WVDED is expecting to see significant hiring of WAP workers in PY 2022 - 2023, so new hire training will be a major focus.
-Also, the WV WAP is paying attention to subrecipient needs for HEP Energy Auditor (EA) and Quality Control Inspector (QCI) certification and recertifications, and CEUs as the program enters PY 2022 - 2023.
+Training and certification will continue to be offered to the Weatherization Network in PY 2023 - 2024 for recertifications as well as for additional staff.
+Training priorities have been identified in concert with subrecipients via several mechanisms as bulleted above.
+In particular, the WV WAP is paying attention to subrecipient needs for HEP Energy Auditor (EA) and Quality Control Inspector (QCI) certification and recertifications, and CEUs as the program enters PY 2023 - 2024.